Wild Boar

 8. Put the asparagus under the broiler.

-9. Saute the boar tenderloin over medium-high heat, turning to hit all sides.
+9. Saute the tenderloin over medium-high heat, turning to hit all sides.
 You are looking for medium here — just a blush of pink.
 When the tenderloins are about done, remove the asparagus (the timing should work out.)

 10. Pour the green onion/garlic puree into a small pot and add the other tablespoon of butter, set of medium-low heat and swirl to combine.
 Do not let this boil.
 Add salt to taste.